amyrbrown/bc/novice/extras/08-unit.md

 `ears.run` looks in the calling program for functions whose names start with the letters `'test_'` and runs each one.
-If the function complete without an assertion being triggered, we count the test as a [success](../gloss.html#test-success).
+If the function completes without an assertion being triggered, we count the test as a [success](../gloss.html#test-success).
 If an assertion fails,
 we count the test as a [failure](../gloss.html#test-failure),